microsoft/nni/docs/KubeflowMode.md

 ## Run an experiment
 Use `examples/trials/mnist` as an example.
 This is a tensorflow job, and use tf-operator of kubeflow.
-The nni config yml file's content is like:
+The NNI config yml file's content is like:
 ```
 authorName: default
 experimentName: example_mnist